-The Cubs rotation going head up against the Astros lineup is enough to make any baseball fan salivate to a medically concerning degree.
-Imagine Jon Lester and Jake Arrieta matching up against George Springer and Jose Altuve.
-Kyle Hendricks taking on Yuli Gurriel.
+The Cubs rotation going heads up against the Astros lineup is enough to make any baseball fan salivate to a medically concerning degree.
+Imagine Jon Lester and Jake Arrieta matching up against George Springer and José Altuve.
+Or Kyle Hendricks taking on Yuli Gurriel.
 The flip side is pretty epic too, pitting Justin Verlander against Anthony Rizzo, or Kris Bryant stepping in against Gerrit Cole, all playing at their highest levels.
-Just, ya know…. keep the trash cans in plain sight.
+Just, ya know . . . keep the trash cans in plain sight.

-The Cinderella Braves of 1991 goes up against the one time in American history everyone in the country was rooting for the Yankees (no offense, Dbacks).
-Both of these teams feature multiple hall of famers (John Smoltz and Tom Glavine for the Braves, Derek Jeter and Mariano Rivera for the Yankees), and both were up against teams in the top 10 of the league for WAR that particular season (The Twins in ’91 were 4th, the Diamondbacks were 6th in 2001), but played them tough, producing two of the more memorable series in recent history.
-In fact, both teams lost the series on the final play of the final game, both on bases loaded singles.
+The Cinderella Braves of 1991 go up against the Yankees the one time in American history everyone in the country was rooting for the Yankees (no offense, Dbacks).
+Both of these teams feature multiple Hall of Famers (John Smoltz and Tom Glavine for the Braves, Derek Jeter and Mariano Rivera for the Yankees), and both were up against teams in the top 10 of the league for WAR that particular season (The Twins in ’91 were fourth, the Diamondbacks in ’01 were sixth).
+But both played them tough, producing two of the more memorable series in recent history.
+In fact, both teams lost the series on the final play of the final game, both on bases-loaded singles.
 Go figure.

 THE EVEN-UP MATCHUP: The 2005 World Series, Chicago White Sox (18.0) vs. the Houston Astros (18.1)